EBIBioSamples/read_docs/docs/submit/metadata-model.rst

    } ]

 When the submitter provides relationship information in one sample, the reverse relationships in corresponding samples will be generated automatically.
-BioSamples doesn’t validate the type, direction, or the logic of the relationships.
+BioSamples does not validate the type, direction, or the logic of the relationships.
 BioSamples currently supports four types of sample relationships